orhun/git-cliff/website/docs/tips-and-tricks.md

 ## Use release statistics in your template

+You can access various release-related metrics via the `statistics` variable.
+The following fields are available:

+ - `commit_count`: Total number of commits in the release.
+ - `commits_timespan`: Number of days between the first and last commit.
+ - `conventional_commit_count`: Number of commits that follow the Conventional Commits spec.
+ - `links`: A list of issues or links referenced in commit messages, each with text, href, and count.
+ - `days_passed_since_last_release`: Days since the previous release, if available.

+You can use these fields in your templates like so:

 ```jinja2
 * {{ statistics.commit_count }} commit(s) contributed to the release.
 {%- if statistics.commits_timespan is defined %}